mattparlsow/dynamic-form/README.md

 ### `npm start`

-Before running the project ensure you install the dependencies via 'npm install' Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Before running the project ensure you install the dependencies via 'npm install'.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.